robotics-upo/fire_node/README.md

 METHOD: Threshold.

-It makes a cut in temperature ignoring all the pixels which does not reach our threshold.
-Once again, we need binary images.
-As before, the final step is to make and plot the contours of the region of interest in green.
+It makes a cut in intensity ignoring all the pixels which does not reach our threshold.
+We use binary images.
+As before, the final step is to make and plot the contours of the region of interest in red.
 Currently, false positives are discarded through an opening.
-That is, an erosion of the image followed by dilation.
+That is, an erosion of the image followed by dilation but more tests are needed.

 This node contains also 5 private ROS parameters: